muratk3n/thirdwave/en/README.md

 Dubya used that shit so well..
-I'll never forget during one debate Gore was constantly saying "I'll fight for this","I'll fight for that" jumps in "there's been enough fightin".
+I'll never forget during one debate Gore was constantly saying "I'll fight for this","I'll fight for that" W jumps in and he's like "there's been enough fightin".
 Boom.
-With a little Southerner cowboy delivery, with perfect timing..
+With a little Southerner cowboy delivery, perfect timing..
 Gore was floored.
-Great salesman that guy.
+Top notch salesmanship brother.

 ---